segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/destination-plugins/index.md

 Analytics Swift uses its timeline/plugin architecture to support sending data to bundled SDKs when a Cloud Mode connection is not possible.
 Destination Plugins are similar to traditional Device Mode integrations available in Analytics-iOS in that Segment makes calls directly to the destination tool’s API from the device.
 However, Destination Plugins are more customizable, giving you the ability to control and enrich your data at a much more granular level on the device itself.

 > info "Choosing the right destination"
-> Segment built device mode destination [plugins](https://segment.com/docs/connections/sources/catalog/libraries/mobile/apple/swift-plugin-architecture/){:target='_blank’} to be used with the classic/legacy destinations, not Actions destinations.
-The exception to this is the Amplitude plugin.
+> Segment built device-mode destination [plugins](/docs/connections/sources/catalog/libraries/mobile/apple/swift-plugin-architecture/) for use with the classic and legacy destinations, not Actions destinations.
+The Amplitude plugin is an exception.
 The Amplitude plugin is a session plugin meant to be used with Amplitude Actions.
-If a classic/legacy destinations is in maintenance mode, Segment continues to make updates pertaining to the mobile plugins, but not the server or web components.
-> If you run into any issues setting up your destination, reach out to support.
+If a classic or legacy destination is in maintenance mode, Segment continues to make updates pertaining to the mobile plugins, but not the server or web components.
+If you run into any issues setting up your destination, reach out to support.

 ## Device-mode Vs. Cloud-Mode
 Analytics Swift allows you to choose how you send data to Segment and your connected destinations from your app.
 There are two ways to send data: